mongodb-developer/dotnethuggingfacedatasetuploader/readme.md

 1. From the root of the project on your machine, run ```dotnet run```.
 2. Enter your connection string when requested

+Once complete, you should see your data available inside your cluster.